-This method is designed to be used in instances where one generally has to press numbers on the cellular phone keypad while navigating through an automated telephone system.
+This method is used in instances where one generally has to press numbers on the cellular phone keypad while navigating through an automated telephone system.

-You can use your UConnectTM system to access a voicemail system or an automated service, such as, paging service or automated customer service.
-Some services require immediate response selection, in some instances, that may be too quick for use of UConnectTM system.
+You can use your UConnect® system to access a voice mail system or an automated service, such as a paging service or automated customer service line.
+Some services require immediate response selection.
+In some instances, that may be too quick for use of the UConnect® system.

-When calling a number with your UConnectTM system that normally requires you to enter in a touch-tone sequence on your cellular phone keypad, you can push the 'Voice Recognition' button and say the sequence you wish to enter followed by the word "Send."
-For example, if required to enter your pin number followed with a pound 3 7 4 6 #, you can press the 'Voice Recognition' button and say "3 7 4 6 # Send."
-Saying a number, or sequence of numbers, followed by "Send" is also to be used to navigate through an automated customer service center menu structure and to leave a number on a pager.
+When calling a number with your UConnect® system that normally requires you to enter in a touch-tone sequence on your cellular phone keypad, you can press the "Voice Recognition" button and say the sequence you wish to enter, followed by the word "Send."
+For example, if required to enter your PIN followed with a pound, (3 7 4 6 #), you can press the "Voice Recognition" button and say, "3 7 4 6 # Send."
+Saying a number, or sequence of numbers, followed by "Send," is also to be used for navigating through an automated customer service center menu structure, and to leave a number on a pager.